FusionAuth/fusionauth-site/site/_posts/2023-03-10-growing-is-hard.md

 One of our biggest mistakes is thinking we could not afford to hire senior engineers.
 It can be difficult to hire these engineers early in a company because their salary requirements will likely be more than you pay yourself.
 But the reality is that they can produce 5-10x of an entry level engineer, and their salary not even close to 5-10x, and more likely 2x.

-That is to say - the cost benefit analysis clearly indicates that paying more for experience is worth it.
-That isn't to say you shouldn't hire people of all experience levels, but when you are building a company from scratch- you want to be hiring people that you want to be leading the company in 2-3 years.
+The cost benefit analysis clearly indicates that paying more for experience is worth it.
+That isn't to say you shouldn't hire people of all experience levels, but when you are building a company from scratch, you want to be hiring people that you want to be leading the company in 2-3 years.

 -----